Last updated on January 2nd, 2019 at 08:40 am

 - Kitchen Tongs

-- Line a baking sheet with aluminum foil for easy clean up (if you have extra thick aluminum foil, this is the time to use it!
-Otherwise the regular works just fine).
+- Line a baking sheet with aluminum foil for easy clean up.

-Bake for about 15 -25 minutes or until golden brown and crispy.
-At around 14 minutes, you can start monitoring how fast the bacon is cooking.
+- Bake for about 15 - 25 minutes or until golden brown and crispy.

-- When ready, remove the bacon from the oven and place it in a plate lined with paper towels.
+- Remove the bacon from the oven and place the bacon slices on a plate lined with paper towels.

 - Serve immediately or refrigerate for up to 3 days.
 You can also freeze it for up to 3 months.